Brisbane River and city centre.

 sliver of the Brisbane River visible below the city's 'scrapers.

-• Queensland Museum and Science Centre, a modern and interesting collection of exibits and information on local natural history, culture, science and more.
+• Visit the Queensland Museum and Science Centre, a modern and interesting collection of exhibits and information on local natural history, culture, science and more.

 eucalyptus leaves and very little on intellectual endeavour).
 You can cuddle the little porkers if you wish, or feed parrots.
-The place also houses other Autralian wildlife such as kangaroos, dingoes and wombats.
+The place also houses other Australian wildlife such as kangaroos, dingoes and wombats.

 • Take a Tangalooma day cruise to watch whales, hand feed wild dolphins, or just flake out on a magnificent beach at the Tangalooma Resort.

-• Do some activities like biking alongside the river, kayaking down the river or abseiling Kangaroo Point Cliffs.
+• Do some activities like biking alongside the 27 kms (17 miles) of dedicated cycle tracks - mainly beside the river, kayaking down the river or climbing up/abseiling down Kangaroo Point Cliffs.

-• Enjoy live music at Brisbane's Fortitude Valley entertainment centre.
+• Hear live music at Brisbane's Fortitude Valley entertainment centre.

 • Take a river cruise.
 If you're desperate.